Moonsong-Labs/zksync-social-login-circuit/README.md

 to a given user in the context of a given app.

-There is also code to interact with the circuits in nice way inside the user's browser.
+There is also code to interact with the circuits in a user-friendly way directly from the browser.

 ## About the repo